tahseen447/meetup-cli-app/README.md

 Bug reports and pull requests are welcome on GitHub at https://github.com/'tahseen447'/meetup_cli.

 # meetup-cli-app
-An app that will help users find a meetup in the neighborhood based on their interests.
+An webscraper app that will help users find a meetup in the neighborhood based on their interests.